Teen Whisperer | Understanding Teen Girl Mental Health

 If you’re ready to stop policing and start connecting, this is your episode.

-Like what you hear and wish your daughter had her own podcast to help understand what's going on?
-Send her to Girl You've Got This - my podcast just for girls, availabe on all major platforms.
+Wish your daughter had her own podcast to help understand what’s going on?
+Send her to Girl You’ve Got This - available on all major platforms.

 Hey lovely, and welcome back to The Teen Whisperer – the podcast for mums of girls aged 9 to 25 who are trying their absolute best to figure out this whole teenager thing… without losing the plot entirely.
 I’m Rach Friedli, mum, coach, and fellow “what-the-actual-heck-is-happening” kind of human.